 Faber, who took up the habit of smoking at age 8, suffered two heart attacks within a two-year period in the mid-1960s.
 He experienced increasing heart and respiratory problems in later years.
 He died at home on September 25, 1976, at the age of 88.
 He was survived by his wife, Frances, who died in 1992, and their son.
 Red Faber’s grave marker in Chicago’s Acacia Park Cemetery cites his Navy service but makes no mention of his baseball glory.

-Note: An expanded version of this biography was published by Brian Cooper as "Red Faber: A Biography of the Hall of Fame Spitball Pitcher" (Jefferson, North Carolina: McFarland & Co., 2006).
+An expanded version of this biography was published by Brian Cooper as "Red Faber: A Biography of the Hall of Fame Spitball Pitcher" (McFarland & Co., 2006).
+This version appeared in "Scandal on the South Side: The 1919 Chicago White Sox" (SABR, 2015), edited by Jacob Pomrenke.

 Cascade (Iowa) Pioneer